python/cpython/Doc/library/os.rst

 .. data:: EX_OK

    Exit code that means no error occurred.
+May be taken from the defined value of ``EXIT_SUCCESS`` on some platforms.
+Generally has a value of zero.

-   .. availability:: Unix.
+   .. availability:: Unix, Windows.

 .. data:: EX_USAGE